 - Rest periods – Mobile workers must take the following breaks: 30 minutes after 6 hours working time and 45 minutes for over 9 hours working time.
 It is important to note that EU drivers hours breaks and rest periods still apply.

-Pure Staff can provide a tailored solution for whatever you’re driving needs may be, ensuring that the recruitment method and service delivered fits your budget and expectations.
+We can provide a tailored solution for whatever you’re driving needs may be, ensuring that the recruitment method and service delivered fits your budget and expectations.

 Contact our Driving Job Agency for Driving Recruitment Services